 SARS-CoV-2 coronavirus relies on various enzymes to replicate effectively.
 Two cysteine proteases, namely 3CLpro/Mpro and Plpro are responsible for cleaving the polyproteins, to create the necessary viral proteins for building new viral particles.
-These proteins have been identified as potential targets for discovering therapeutic agents.
+These proteins have been identified as potential targets for discovering therapeutic agents, and they have garnered significant attention in the drug discovery field, with much emphasis placed on understanding their structural biology and developing inhibitors.

-Cresset Discovery, experts in Free Energy Perturbation (FEP) methods, investigated the binding affinity of compounds with known experimental activity to the Mpro protein.
-1-4 The study aimed to elucidate the binding affinity of these compounds to Mpro and to identify the key interactions that contribute to potency.
+Flare[TM] FEP, Cresset's new and reliable tool for binding affinity predictions, was used to study a dataset of compounds with known experimental activity reported against Mpro of SARS-CoV-2.1-4 We aim to elucidate the binding affinity of these compounds to Mpro and to identify the key interactions that contribute to potency.